techlabfdj/killercoda-artifacts/README.md

-# Killercodas Scenarios Artifacts
+# Killercoda Scenarios Artifacts

-This repository is dedicated to storing the artifacts generated from the Killercodas scenarios.
+This repository is dedicated to storing the artifacts generated for the Tech-Lab FDJ Killercoda scenarios.

 ## Overview

-Killercodas is a project that involves a series of scenarios designed to test, benchmark, and analyze various aspects of software systems.
+Killercoda is a project that involves a series of scenarios designed to test, benchmark, and analyze various aspects of software systems.
 The scenarios are run under different conditions and configurations, using a variety of artifacts.

 ## Structure of the Repository